aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/_index.md

 ### **Insert a Text Shape Programming Sample**
 The following piece of code adds a text shape in the Visio diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Text-InsertTextShape-InsertTextShape.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Text-InsertTextShape-InsertTextShape.cs" >}}
 ## **Update Visio Shape Text**
 As well as [creating diagrams](/diagram/net/load-or-create-a-visio-drawing/), Aspose.Diagram for .NET lets you work with shapes in different ways.
 This article looks at how to access and update text in shapes.
 The Text property, exposed by the [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) class, supports the Aspose.Diagram.Text object.
 The property can be used to retrieve or update a shape's text.
 The process for updating a shape's text is straightforward: